hyl3rid/blog/data/blog/frenchtoast.md

 **For the blueberry jelly:**

-1 ½ cup fresh blueberry
+500g fresh blueberry
+2 cups sugar
-½ cup plus 2 tbsp sugar
+½ cup of water
 1 tbsp pectin
-¼ tbsp lemon juice
+1 tsp lemon juice

 **For the french toast:**